google/WebFundamentals/src/content/en/fundamentals/accessibility/a11y-for-teams.md

 order for free and are automatically focusable with the keyboard.
 But not all elements receive this same behavior!
 In particular, generic elements like `div`, and `span`, are not opted into the tab order.
-This means if you use a `div` to create an interactive control, you'll need to do some additional work to make it keyboard accessible.
+This means if you use a `div` to create an interactive control, you'll need to do additional work to make it keyboard accessible.

 Two options are: